franklinbaldo/intuit/README.md

 - Real-time rendering of HTML within an iframe.
 - Clean and user-friendly interface for ease of use.
 - **Configurable Sandbox:** Control the `iframe` sandbox policy.
 By default, scripts are disabled for security.
 A toggle allows enabling scripts (`allow-scripts`, `allow-same-origin`, `allow-popups`, `allow-forms`) for testing snippets that require them.
 Use with caution with untrusted HTML.
+- **Theme Toggle:** Switch between light and dark modes.
+Preference is saved in local storage.

 ## Intuit for LLM-Powered Agents